When Is the Best Time

 - Crowded: Extremely busy between spring and fall.
 You'll feel like being pushed and herded through the canyon.
 It's slightly better in the off-season.

 - Price: A little more expensive than Lower Canyon (see below)

 Despite the fact that it's extremely busy during light beam season, both canyons are still worth visiting!
 It's a unique experience.
 Our summary for the Upper vs. Lower discussion:

 Upper Canyon Pros: + Stunning light beams +Less strenuous +Photography tours during light beam season still being offered Cons: -Tours are a little more expensive -Heavily crowded

 Lower Canyon Pros: + Slightly fewer crowds and easier to photograph +Slightly cheaper tours Cons: -Very few light beams -No more dedicated photography tours -A little more strenuous (ladder climbing)

 - Both Upper Canyon and Lower Canyon can only be visited via guided tours (self-guided tours in Lower Canyon were possible years ago)

-- You can do Upper and Lower on one day if you like.
+- You may also do Upper and Lower on one day if you like.
 However, you'll only be able to see the light beams at one of them.
 The beams don't last long enough around noon.
 The drive between both takes about 5 minutes: From Lower to Upper Antelope Canyon - Google Maps

 - If you really want to do Upper and Lower on a single day: We suggest Lower first thing in the morning or the afternoon and Upper during light beams time around noon (11:00 a.m. tour)

 - Reservations (online) are strongly recommended for Upper Antelope Canyon, regardless of the season.
-We suggest making reservations in advance for Lower Antelope Canyon as well, especially during peak season
+And we suggest making reservations in advance for Lower Antelope Canyon as well, especially during peak season